ADR1993/ADR1993.github.io/README.md

 # Hi there!

 I'm a PhD candidate at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
-Here you can read something about my [current research interests and fieldwork](research.md), see some of my [data visualizations and maps](dataviz.md), or download my CV: [Download my CV](https://github.com/ADR1993/ADR1993.github.io/blob/main/assets/DallaRagione_CV.pdf).
+Here you can read something about my [current research interests and fieldwork](research.md), see some of my [data visualizations and maps](dataviz.md), or download [my CV](https://github.com/ADR1993/ADR1993.github.io/blob/main/assets/DallaRagione_CV.pdf).
 If you want to contact me, [here's my email](mailto:augusto_dalla_ragione@eva.mpg.de).

 ## Publications